bright-dev/bright/doc/source/Reactor1G.rst

     Often times the non-leakage probability of a reactor is not known, though the input isotopics and the target discharge burnup are.
-This function handles that situation by calibrating the non-leakage probability of this reactor :attr:`P_NL` to hit its target burnup :attr:`TargetBU`.
+This function handles that situation by calibrating the non-leakage probability of this reactor :attr:`P_NL` to hit its target burnup :attr:`target_BU`.
     Such a calibration proceeds by bisection method as well.
 This function is extremely useful for benchmarking calculations.